Robust computation of linear models by convex relaxation: Related Work

-The idea of relaxing a difficult nonconvex program to obtain a convex problem is well established in the literature on combinatorial optimization.
+From a broad perspective, the idea of relaxing a difficult nonconvex program like~\eqref{eqn:orlav} to obtain a convex problem is well established in the literature on combinatorial optimization.
 Research on linear programming relaxations is summarized in~\cite{Vaz03:Approximation-Algorithms}.
 Some significant works on semidefinite relaxation include~\cite{LS91:Cones-Matrices,GW95:Improved-Approximation}.